mattgriffindev/waggy-tails/README.md

 **Content**

-All content was written by the developer.
+All content was written by the developer with the following excpetion(s):

+- The descriptions of services offered in the 'Services' section were taken from the [Pets at Home website](https://www.petsathome.com/shop/en/pets/the-groom-room/grooming-services?cm_re=groomroomHomepage-_-CTA-_-Treatments "Pets at Home").

 **Media**